 Fascia and Gum Health

-I also had a primary tooth that didn’t come out on its own.
-An X-ray revealed the secondary tooth was sitting above the bone.
-Right after I had my braces put on, they did a surgery where they sliced through the roof of the mouth, drilled through the bone and into the tooth, placed a hook on that tooth so every time they would tighten my braces, it would draw the tooth down . . . that was fun!
+I also had a primary tooth that came out on its own.
+An X-ray revealed the secondary tooth sitting above the bone.
+After getting braces, I underwent a surgery where doctors cut through the roof of my mouth, drilled through bone, and placed a hook on the tooth so my braces could gradually pull it down…that was fun!

 "